-The overal factors concern things like normalization, a flux factor, conversion to the proper units etc.

-The phase space integrals represent the summation over all possible final states.
+The overal factors concern things like normalization, a flux factor, conversion to the proper units etc. The phase space integrals represent the summation over all possible final states.
 In rare cases they can be done analytically.
 We will use the more general approach in which they are done numerically by a Monte Carlo program.
 Generic Monte Carlo integration routines like the one we use (VEGAS) usually integrate over a hypercube of the proper number of dimensions.
 In our case we have a Lorenz invariant space which is definitely not a cube and hence the transformation between the two is the object of the second part.
 It should be done in such a way that the Monte Carlo integration can obtain accurate results.
 In this step we also incorporate experimental acceptance in the form of kinematical cuts (like the energy of a photon has to be more than a given minimum).
 The integrant is called the matrix element.
 It represents the probability density for each final state.
 One way to obtain it is to write down all Feynman diagrams for the given reaction and apply a set of algebraic operations to them.
-We will perform these operations with the symbolic manipulation program FORM and the output will be a formula in the language C which can be integrated over.
-The traditional language used to be Fortran, but let us not start playing with too many languages at the same time.
-Moreover, many people have had courses on C++ already.
+These operations will be performed with the symbolic manipulation program FORM and the output will be a formula in the language C which can be integrated over.

 In perturbative field theory we expand in terms of the Planck constant.
 It turns out that this is equivalent to an expansion in the number of closed loops in the Feynman diagrams for a given reaction.
 A diagram without loops we call a tree graph.
 Calculating loop graphs is a science by itself.
-Even the one loop graphs have not been solved in all generality although there are no fundamental problems remaining.
+Even the one-loop graphs have not been solved in all generality although there are no fundamental problems remaining.
 Much research goes nowadays into the evaluation of two loop graphs.
 It is expected that many of those will be needed for an accurate analysis of the LHC data.
 In the case of more loops only special cases can be solved currently.
-Yet one can at times obtain very interesting results with them (like 3-loop Higgs particle production).
-In QCD calculations with only zero-mass particles 4-loop calculations can be done for propagator-type diagrams and in some cases for the divergent part of 5-loop propagator-type diagrams1.
-At the moment the g-2 of the electron is being calculated by Kinoshita and collaborators to 5 loops.
-This is done purely numerically because masses are involved.
-This makes the integrals much more difficult.
+Yet one can at times obtain very interesting results with these limited means.
+During the limited time for this course however we will concentrate on tree level diagrams.
+If you practise well with the homework, you should be capable to calculate tree level reactions for which there are not too many Feynman diagrams.
+The special techniques for reactions with very many diagrams are not part of this course.